AlexanderKosik/kickstart_regex/content/sub.md

 print(filenames_png)

 ```
-But what if we have not only converted files with the ending `jpg` but also files with ending `jpeg` and `bmp` got converted to `png`?
+What if we do not only want to convert files with the extension `jpg`, but also files with the extension `jpeg` and `bmp`?

 Things get ugly if we keep on repeating the `str.replace` method with different endings, so there must be a better way!